JosephNamihas/Bootstrap-Portfolio/README.md

 That's how I would describe this current portfolio.
 It seems to be functional but could probably be cleaned up significently.
 The overwrite.css is fine, but a lot of the original style.css is redundant.
 There may be a few conflicting elements / selectors.

+### Responsivness

+Spent a lot of time figuring out why a lot of my components were not responsive.

 ## For Next Time

 Throughout the next few weeks and months, I'll be returning to this portfolio, cleaning it up and adding new elements / javaScript components.
 My new portfolio will be fine to build on.
 I hope to add a CV section in the 'Skills and CV' section.
 At the moment, my CV is not built up enough to advertise.